franturino/mcp-server-setup/README.md

 ### 📤 Output

 The workflow creates a task that records the manual configuration associated with the specified defect, useful for change tracking and technical management.

+## 🧾 Workflow: Create Metadata for Import to Salesforce

+This workflow allows you to create a metadata record for importing data into a specific Salesforce table using external codes.
+It interacts with the MCP server tool `create_metadata_for_import_salesforce`.

+### 📥 Input

+The workflow accepts the following inputs:

+- `defectId` *(optional)*: The ID of the Defect__c record (e.g., `a1B0500000abcdeAAA`)
+- `defectName` *(optional)*: The name/code of the defect (e.g., `D-123`)
+- `tableName`: The name of the table where records will be imported
+- `externalCodesInput`: A comma-separated list of external codes to associate with the metadata

+### ⚙️ Behavior

+- If the inputs are **provided directly in the prompt**, the workflow uses them without asking.
+  - Example:
+    ```
+    /crea-metadata-import-salesforce.md "D-123" "ImportTable__c" "codeA,codeB,codeC"
+    ```
+- If one or more inputs are **missing**, the workflow will prompt the user interactively.
+- The workflow converts the external codes into an array and invokes the MCP server tool `create_metadata_for_import_salesforce`.

+### 📤 Output

+The workflow creates a task that inserts a `NDC_XMLObject__c` record in Salesforce, associating it with the specified defect and external codes.
+The result includes a success or error message returned by the MCP server.

+This workflow is useful for automating metadata creation for bulk imports and ensuring traceability through defect linkage.